-Rice, Lisa, "An Examination of Civil Rights Issues with Respect to the Mortgage Crisis: The Effects of Predatory Lending on the Mortgage Crisis," Statement of Lisa Rice for the U.S. Commission on Civil Rights Public Briefing.
-March 20, 2009. http://nationalfairhouing.org/wp-content/uploads/2017/04/ NFHA-credit-scoring-paper-for-Suffolk-NCLC-symposium-submitted-to-Suffolk-Law.pdf Accessed April 18, 2017 scoring mechanisms too often assess the riskiness of the lending environment, product type, or loan features a consumer uses, rather than the risk profile of the consumer.
+58 Rice, Lisa, "An Examination of Civil Rights Issues with Respect to the Mortgage Crisis: The Effects of Predatory Lending on the Mortgage Crisis," Statement of Lisa Rice for the U.S. Commission on Civil Rights Public Briefing.
+March 20, 2009. http://nationalfairhousing.org/wp-content/uploads/2017/04/ NFHA-credit-scoring-paper-for-Suffolk-NCLC-symposium-submitted-to-Suffolk-Law.pdf Accessed April 18, 2017 people and communities of color.

-For the reasons listed above and because of over-reliance on old credit scoring models, Black and Latino consumers on average have lower credit scores than White consumers.
-The credit scoring system used most commonly by Fannie Mae, Freddie Mac, FHA and other lenders in mortgage loan underwriting and pricing have a discriminatory and disparate impact on people and communities of color.
 Moreover, these credit scoring systems disadvantage consumers who use non-traditional credit, which in turn harms borrowers of color disproportionately.
 Use of these systems means that people of color are unfairly denied loans or pay more for the same loan than otherwise similarly qualified White buyers.